A Personality Test for Animal Lovers

 According to the Big Five personality traits , our personalities can be categorized into the following five:

 4. Openness to Experience

-Studies show that dog people have higher “reward dependency” compared to cat people.
+Studies show that dog lovers have higher “reward dependency” compared to cat people.
 “Reward dependence” is a trait that seeks out relationships and connections, while having the desire to be appreciated by others.
 (It’s important to note that “reward” here doesn’t necessarily mean material gifts.
 Rather, it points to intangible rewards we obtain through meaningful human relationships.)
-If you know of a person who cares about social media likes, they could be more of a dog person who feels the need of approval.
+If you know of a person who cares about social media likes, they could be more of a dog person who feels the need for approval.

 Birds of a Feather Flock Together

 It’s intriguing to think that this simple animal lover personality test can reflect aspects of our own personalities.
 One theory suspects that this happens due to the influence of similarities.
 Let me explain what I mean by that.

 Below is a summary of the characteristics mentioned above.